-Is the Go San Francisco Card worth it?
-Go San Francisco Card review 2019
+Is the Go San Francisco Pass worth it?
+Go San Francisco Pass review 2019

 San Francisco is a California favorite and a hot destination spot for people from around the United States as well as a few international visitors.
 It's also one of the most expensive places to visit in California, as well as in the United States, due to high hotel, meal, and attraction costs.
 Because of this, many visitors feel that they can't visit all of the attractions they would like in one trip without breaking their bank and having to deal with the aftermath once they return home.

-But there is a way around having to pay all of those admission fees to your favorite attractions- the Go San Francisco Card.
-This card, which is wisely designed to save you money, is a weapon of choice for many when it comes to lowering vacation costs.
+But there is a way around having to pay all of those admission fees to your favorite attractions- the Go San Francisco Pass.
+This pass, which is wisely designed to save you money, is a weapon of choice for many when it comes to lowering vacation costs.

 But is it really worth it?
 We'll explore that question and more.